iitis/N-Dim-view/README.md

 2. Copy the plugin folder to the `dpVision/plugins/` directory.

-3. Reconfigure your dpVision project with CMake or add a plugin project (n-dim-view.vcxproj) to dpVision solution in MS Visual Studio
+3. Reconfigure your dpVision project with CMake or &mdash; if you do not use CMake &mdash; simply add a plugin project (n-dim-view.vcxproj) to dpVision solution in MS Visual Studio

-4. Build dpVision project
+4. Build your dpVision project

-5. Launch `dpVision` and select the plugin in the plugin manager.
+5. Launch `dpVision` and find the plugin in the plugin manager.

-6. Use plugin to load your dataset.
+6. Use the plugin with your dataset.

 <!--